 Amantadine may provide short-term relief in mild, early-stage PD.
 It may also be given with carbidopa-levodopa in later stages to help control dyskinesias induced by carbidopa-levodopa.
 Immediate-release amantadine is available in tablets or capsules and an oral syrup.

-Amantadine: Dosing and ADRs
+Amantadine: Dosing and Side Effects

-Confusion and hallucinations may be the most concerning and troublesome side effect for patients and caregivers; other common ADRs include nausea, headache, dizziness and insomnia.
-Less common side effects include livedo reticularis and peripheral edema.
+Confusion and hallucinations may be the most concerning and troublesome side effect for patients and caregivers; other common side effects of amantadine include nausea, headache, dizziness, lightheadedness and insomnia.

 Anticholinergics: Used for Tremor, But Problematic in the Elderly

-- However, due to troublesome neuropsychiatric side effects like memory impairment, confusion, hallucinations, and delirium, especially in the elderly over 65 to 70, anticholinergics should be avoided in this age group.
+- However, due to troublesome neuropsychiatric side effects like memory impairment, confusion, hallucinations, and delirium, especially in the elderly over 65 to 70 years, anticholinergics should be avoided in this age group.

-Other typical side effects of anticholinergics include dry mouth, blurred vision, urinary retention, and constipation.
+- Other typical side effects of anticholinergics include dry mouth, blurred vision, urinary retention, and constipation.

 Anticholinergics: Dosing Considerations